wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

     (4) Within 7 days after preparing a report under [section 23][24] or [section 24][25] in relation to a grantor that is a body corporate, the person who prepared the report must send or deliver a copy of the report to the Registrar.

-    (5) Every person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (5) Every person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 26(5): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 27 Persons entitled to inspect reports